-Innovation is considered a cornerstone of firms' performance and survival.
-Despite previous literature indicating a connection between Intellectual Capital and Innovation, this relationship has been analysed using multiple approaches and different methodologies and there is no dominant view, which raises the question where the study of the relationship between intellectual capital and innovation currently stands.
-Deploying on a systematic literature review with a final sample of 178 full text papers on Intellectual Capital and Innovation, this study synthesizes the scholarly contributions that have been published on ISI Web of Knowledge - Current contents between 1998 and January 2021 on the Intellectual Capital-Innovation nexus, identifies the main areas of research and opens doors of opportunity for future research in the area.
+Innovation is a cornerstone of firms' performance and survival.
+Although existing literature suggests a connection between Intellectual Capital and Innovation, this relationship has been analysed through various lenses and methodologies and there is no dominant framework.
+This raises the question where the study of the relationship between intellectual capital and innovation currently stands, and we address it by performing a systematic literature review of 178 full-text papers published between 1998 and January 2021, indexed in ISI Web of Knowledge - Current Contents.
+We examine the existing research on the Intellectual Capital - Innovation nexus, identifying the main research areas and setting the stage for future studies.
+Our findings reveal a growing but unstructured body of work, organized mainly around Intellectual Capital components (human capital, structural capital, and relational capital) and their specific roles in driving innovation.
+This article provides a theoretical framework for consolidating knowledge on the relationship between Intellectual Capital and Innovation, outlining practical implications and emerging research directions.

-Keywords: Human Capital; Innovation; Intellectual Capital; Relational Capital; Structural Capital; Systematic literature review
+Keywords: Human Capital, Innovation, Intellectual Capital, Relational Capital, Structural Capital, Systematic literature review